You are here

 To date, only a handful of jurisdictions have conducted national PF risk assessments, and even fewer have made the results of their assessments publicly available.
 This event will feature a conversation with representatives of several of the jurisdictions that have completed a national PF risk assessment.

-Panellists will share their experience with the process, including approaches to methodology, integration of the risk assessment into existing AML and CTF processes, and best practices for engagement across government agencies and with the private sector.
+Panellists shared their experience with the process, including approaches to methodology, integration of the risk assessment into existing AML and CTF processes, and best practices for engagement across government agencies and with the private sector.

 The objective will be to provide countries who are considering conducting their own national PF risk assessment, as well as practitioners working on the subject of countering PF, insights into the PF risk assessment process.